ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/transactions.md

 # Multi-versioning and transactions of dynamic tables

 This section describes transactions as they apply to dynamic tables.
-The transactional model of static tables is described in the Transactions of static tables section.
+The transactional model of static tables is described in the [Transactions](../../../user-guide/storage/transactions.md) section.

 Transactions are divided into master transactions and tablet transactions.
 Master transactions enable you to perform operations on the master meta-information.
 Tablet transactions enable you only to write data to dynamic tables.